apac

 With the addition of video conferencing and scheduled calls, you can build stronger rapport and add a human touch to your outreach.
 This approach works especially well for complex or high-value products that require discussion.
 Combining phone outreach with digital tools helps strengthen connections and support other marketing channels.

-6. Host or Join Virtual Events
+6. Host or Join Webinars and Virtual Industry Events

 Event marketing continues to be a top strategy for generating leads.
 Whether it’s a webinar, product demo, virtual conference, or live Q&A session, events give you a platform to educate prospects and position your business as an industry leader.